Data Analytics in Project Management: Enhancing Decision-Making and Outcomes

 "Data Science for Business"

-Introduces the fundamental principles of data science.
+Introduces the fundamental principles of data science and explains how organizations can use data to improve decision-making.

 "The Phoenix Project"